 The Group relies on bank borrowings as a significant source of liquidity.
-As at 31 March 2023, the Group has available unutilised short-term bank loan facilities of approximately HK\$12,100,000 (2022: HK\$19,300,000).
+As at 31 March 2024, the Group has available unutilised short-term bank loan facilities of approximately HK\$11,300,000 (2023: HK\$12,100,000).
 Details of which are set out in note 26.

-The following table details the Group's remaining contractual maturity for its non-derivative financial liabilities.
-The table has been drawn up based on the undiscounted cash flows of financial liabilities based on contractual undiscounted payments.
+The following table details the Group's remaining contractual maturity for its financial liabilities and lease labilities.
+The table has been drawn up based on the undiscounted cash flows of financial liabilities and lease liabilities based on the earliest date on which the Group can be required to pay.

 Specifically, bank borrowings with a repayment on demand clause are included in the earliest time band regardless of the probability of the banks choosing to exercise their rights.
-The maturity dates for other non-derivative financial liabilities are based on the agreed repayment dates.
+The maturity dates for other financial liabilities are based on the agreed repayment dates.